redhat-best-practices-for-k8s/test-network-function/DEVELOPING.md

 You should now have the appropriate knowledge to write your own test implementation.
 There are a variety of implementations included out of the box in the [handlers](pkg/tnf/handlers) directory.

+This guide does not cover unit testing the Test, nor does it cover managing test-specific configuration.
+Please see the examples of existing tests in the codebase for how to do these things.